Polynomial-order oscillations in geometric discrepancy: The first method

 Combining the latter with \eqref{U1} and \eqref{U2} yields the claim. \end{proof}

 The latter result is all we need to proceed with the proof of Theorem~\ref{main1}.
-We start by considering a sequence of convex planar bodies $\left\{C_i\right\}_{i\in\mathbb{N}}$ to be chosen later, but such that each diameter is less than $1$ and
+We start by considering a sequence of convex planar bodies $\left\{C_i\right\}_{i\in\mathbb{N}}$ to be chosen later, but such that each of their diameters is less than $1$ and

 Now, let $\left\{\eta_i\right\}_{i\in\mathbb{N}}$ be a (decreasing) sequence with values in $(0,1]$, but to be chosen later as well.
 Moreover, for every $i\in\mathbb{N}$, we further impose that $C_i\subset C_{i+1}$ and that $|C_{i+1}\setminus C_i|\leq \eta_{i+1}$.